pranavtiwari80/guestbook/README.md

 Run the sql file(messages.sql) in the database

 GO to the server folder.
+These are the PHP files, so you need to keep them on server having PHP

 In server folder, open the file config.php.